 - Not into dairy?
 As noted above, the pictured treats were baked with coconut milk powder instead of dairy milk powder as a successful substitution test.
 Goat’s milk powder is also available in our grocery stores.
 You can also check out our full collection of roll and cut dog treat recipes and hopefully find something that’s better suited to your pet and preferences.

 - Prefer a different colour?
-See our post on using natural ingredients as food colourings in homemade dog treats for different tinting ideas.
+See our post on natural food colourings in homemade dog treats for different tinting ideas.

-- As noted above, this dough is also a good base recipe for adding ingredients like finely chopped cooked meat, shredded cheese, or dog-friendly herbs if you’d like to boost the flavour and scent, but these may affect the appearance and/or cutting characteristics, especially if chunky.
+- As noted above, this dough is also a good base recipe for adding ingredients like finely chopped cooked meat, shredded cheese, or dog-friendly herbs if you’d like to boost the flavour and scent.
+These may affect appearance and/or ease of cutting, especially if chunky.